-From 1st January 2021, importers/exporters will need to make customs declarations when moving goods between the EU and the UK.
+Importers/Exporters will now need to make customs declarations when moving goods between the EU and the UK.

 Chamber Customs is the customs advisory, training and brokerage service delivered through Chambers of Commerce across the UK.
 Please contact us today to find out how we can support your business at [email protected] or call us on 02476 654321.

-C&W Chamber of Commerce can help your business prepare for the end of the transition period.
+C&W Chamber of Commerce can help your business now the transition period has ended.

 Has your business registered for an EORI number to continue trading with the EU in the event of a no deal?
 UK Government guidance on EORI numbers: Get a UK EORI number to trade within the EU:

 Do you know the HS codes (international classification system) for your products?

 How to check the tariffs that will apply to goods you import when the UK Global Tariff takes effect on 1 January 2021.

 Please find details of our next DIT: Understanding Commodity Codes training courses here to help prepare your business

 Are you familiar with Incoterms?
 Knowing the International Terms and Conditions of Service will help you set the right contract terms to reflect potential changes of status (becoming an exporter/importer) once the UK leaves the EU.